 These clue cards will come in handy when you are on your quest of finding all the missing artworks.
 Unlock the clue cards and use the information to locate the piece.
 Meanwhile, we hope these cards will help the particular art leave a long lasting impression.
 Just like this impressionism painting by Monet.

-In case you wonder around and get lost, which you probably will, MMAP does provide a map.
+We intend to redefine the concept of map by providing an unique experience.
+But in case you wonder around and get lost, which you probably will, MMAP does provide a map.
 On top of that, you will also be able to see the rough location of the art that you are looking for.

 Simply snap it with your camera.
 The camera will automatically detect if you have found the right artwork.
 More in-depth information about the piece will be provided along with related artworks.

 We all hate downloading a new app that we know we won't use frequently.